|

 ePrint is a secure, web-based, report server.
 It runs on Linux (Red Hat

-Enterprise) and is most often completely supported by the SunGardHE
+Enterprise) and is most often completely supported by the Ellucian

 ePrint group.
 You can do the Linux maintenance yourself if you want,